-3.1 The Council's long term borrowing requirement in any year depends on the following factors:-

-- (a) Existing loans which are due to mature during the year.
+- 3.1 The Council's long term borrowing requirement in any year depends on the following factors:- - (a) Existing loans which are due to mature during the year.
 These will include external loans, and any reduction of internal resources that are temporarily being used to finance capital expenditure. - (b) The amount of capital expenditure that the Council has determined should be financed by borrowing.
-Under the Prudential Code on Borrowing the Council may determine its own levels of borrowing and is set by the Council as part of the main budget process.
+Under the Prudential Code on Borrowing, the Council may determine its own levels of borrowing and this is set by the Council as part of the main budget process.
 The Council is able to borrow in advance of its requirements, when it is considered beneficial to do so. - (c) The amount of outstanding debt required to be repaid during the year, including the "Minimum Revenue Provision" (MRP) and additional voluntary MRP to repay prudential borrowing. - 3.2 The Council has some flexibility to borrow funds for use in future years.
 The Section 151 Officer may do this under delegated power where, for instance, a sharp rise in interest rates is expected, and so borrowing early at fixed interest rates will be economically beneficial or meet budgetary constraints. - 3.3 Any borrowing in advance undertaken will be made within the constraints of the Prudential Code.
 Risks associated with any advance borrowing activity will be subject to appraisal in advance and subsequent reporting through the annual reporting mechanism (the operational limit).
 The Council may also borrow on a short term basis to finance temporary shortfalls in cash flow. - 3.4 In addition to this, the Council can fund capital expenditure by using internal cash balances.
-Although borrowing is not undertaken to meet this expenditure, it has the effect of reducing the Council's investments, and therefore changing the net interest payable. - 3.5 The decision to borrow and make investments day to day is delegated to the Section 151 Officer within the limits set by the Treasury Management Strategy and the Prudential Code.
-This includes any debt rescheduling or refinancing decisions, including PFI.
-All routine investment decisions are reported in retrospect as part of the statutory reporting requirements that require Members to receive a minimum of three reports per annum.
+Although borrowing is not undertaken to meet this expenditure, it has the effect of reducing the Council's investments, and therefore changing the net interest payable.